octo-webf/Micro-frontends/README.md

 1. In `./ngapp`, use the command `npm run dev` to launch the Angular app locally at http://localhost:5001/
 2. Idem in `./reactapp` & `./vueapp`, which will launch respectively at http://localhost:5002/ & http://localhost:5003/
 3. Launch in `./wrapperapp` the global app using `npm start` to see the result at http://localhost:5000/

 ---

-## Micro-frontends using Express & EJS

-_This method uses React & Angular as Micro-frontends rendered server-side & EJS to compose Micro-frontends server-side_

-Go to `Micro-frontends/microfront-with-express/`

-1. In the 3 `./react-X` folders, execute `npm run start:prod`

-This will launch 3 React micro-frontends at http://localhost:8001/, http://localhost:8002/ & http://localhost:8003/

-2. In the `./angular` folders, also execute `npm run start:prod`

-This will launch an Angular micro-frontends at http://localhost:8004/

-3. In the root folder, launch the express server with `node server.js`

-4. View the result at http://localhost:8000/

----